negativetwelve/markmiyashita.com/index.md

 ## About Me
 {: .page-header}

 Hello, I'm Mark, a student at the University of California, Berkeley pursuing a degree in Electrical Engineering and Computer Science.
 I am currently working at [Yelp](http://yelp.com) on the Mobile Team working on building a tool to Analyze and Visualize User Flows.
+You can read about the tool that I built [here](http://engineeringblog.yelp.com/2013/12/yelp-internship-program-summer-2013.html).
 I'm also a [TA for CS61A at UC Berkeley](/cs61a).
 I am passionate about web development, startups, challenging problems, and hacker culture.
 You can view my resume [here](/resume), projects [here](/projects) and contact me [here.](/contact) Enjoy your stay!

 ## Recent Projects
 {: .page-header}